kittokin/makebakery/README.md

 It has been said that every programmer, at some point, writes a blog/website publishing engine.
 Here are some other such projects that are similar in some way.

-- [staticsitegenerators.net](http://staticsitegenerators.net) contains a crowdsourced database of a myriad of different projects built for the same general purpose as this one.
+- [staticsitegenerators.net](http://staticsitegenerators.net) contains a crowdsourced database of a myriad of different static site generators.
+- [Phil "technomancy" Hagelberg](https://technomancy.us/colophon) uses a minimalist approach including a 12-line Makefile and GNU M4.
+- I'm excited by David Thompson's [Haunt](https://dthompson.us/projects/haunt.html) because it is implemented in GNU Guile Scheme.
 - [Pelican](http://getpelican.com) is a popular Python-based static generator that some friends enjoy.
 - [ironfroggy](https://github.com/ironfroggy)'s [jules](https://github.com/ironfroggy/jules)
 - [nathanielksmith](https://github.com/nathanielksmith)'s [Cadigan](https://github.com/nathanielksmith/cadigan)